Brewmaster Monk Tank Gear and Best in Slot — Shadowlands 9.0.5

 On this page, you will find the best gear and best in slot items for your Brewmaster Monk in World of Warcraft Shadowlands 9.0.5.

 Although the bulk of your ideal pieces of gear will come from selecting items by opening the Great Vault every week and raiding Mythic Castle Nathria, this content will not yet be available at first in the Shadowlands.
 Instead, your initial items will largely come from Covenant-themed quests and dungeons that are not Mythic Plus.

-When you are figuring out if an item is an upgrade before you have acquired these early best-in-slot pieces, it might be useful to simulate them.
+When you are figuring out if an item is an upgrade before you have acquired the best-in-slot pieces below, it might be useful to simulate them.
 You can only do this to compare gear offensively as a tank specialization, however.
 If you are unfamiliar with what simulations are or how to use them, our Simulation page can help you learn more.
 Otherwise, as mentioned earlier, you can safely prioritize item level.